Cheapism is editorially independent. We may earn a commission if you buy through links on our site.

 Wilder Shaw / Cheapism

 Here’s where the Creole flavors you might be missing from Popeyes come into play.
-Louisiana Rub at Wingstop is terrific, bursting with Old Bay-style seasoning and flecked with oregano.
+Louisiana Rub at Wingstop is delicious, bursting with Old Bay-style seasoning and generously flecked with oregano.
 It makes me want to stick this into some thick Leidenheimer bread with the rest of the classic po’ boy fixins.
 No notes.

 7. Garlic Parmesan